Ravish23/FastGraph-generator/README.md

 ## Workings of the Application

 - The application filesystem layout structure is based on the [angular-seed][angular-seed] project.
 - There is no dynamic backend (no application server) for this application.

+## Display the graph generated

+FastGraph-generator using Cypher Query, a language developed by Neo4j.
+To show the graph generated, it is suggest to use Neo4j.

 ## Application Directory Layout

 ```
-app/                        --> all the source code of the app (along with unit tests)
+app/                        --> all the source code of the app
   data-parameters-form/...  --> files for the 'form page' component (the only one page currently)
-  data_parameters_model.ts  --> class 'DataParameter' to represent all the parameters available.
   app.config.js             --> app-wide configuration of Angular services
-  app.css                   --> default stylesheet
+  app.component.css         --> default stylesheet
+  app.component.html        --> default html
+  app.component.spec.ts     -->
+  app.component.ts          --> the main app component
   app.module.js             --> the main app module
-  index.html                --> app layout file (the main HTML template file of the app)

-node_modules/...            --> development tools (fetched using `npm`)

-karma.conf.js               --> config file for running unit tests with Karma
-package.json                --> Node.js specific metadata, including development tools dependencies
+  data_parameters_model.ts  --> class 'DataParameter' to represent all the parameters available

 ```